 Acute intoxication, physical collapse or unconsciousness can result from drug or solvent abuse.
-In a drug-related emergency staff should contact the Academy Attendance Welfare Officer, or another trained first-aider, so that medical help can be given, and emergency services called if appropriate.
-The Head of Year and Designated Senior Person for Safeguarding should also be informed immediately.
+In a drug-related emergency staff should contact the Academy Attendance and Welfare Officer, or another trained first-aider, so that medical help can be given, and emergency services called if appropriate.
+The Head of Year and Senior Designated Safeguarding Lead should also be informed immediately.